information-sharing-networks/.github/profile/README.md

 ⚠️ *This and all associated organisational repositories are a part of the Ecosystem of Trust pilots initiative at this time and as such this is all innovation based work and thinking.
+This is a 📢 **public** repository - viewable by all and editable by those who have been invited in.
 Sensitive documents and information must not be added to the repositories within this Github organisation.*

 # Information Sharing Networks